Tournaments: Why Use a Draw Format?

 Outcomes in the five Payout categories determine which Teams receive checks.
 Our Payout formula is 1:4; for every four boats in a tournament, one place receives a payout.

 Again, to emphasize fishing as a Team rather than as individuals, both Team members receive 50% the Payout for each Payout Category.
-So, there is no need to worry about who caught a fish of being backseated or poached by a backseater, because the fish are always Team fish.
+So, there’s no need to worry about who caught a fish or being backseated or poached by a backseater, because the fish are always Team fish.

 An equally shared Payout approach is a constant reminder that, in Midweek Bass Anglers of Arizona, it’s about the fishing and friendships, not the money.